LeeGwanHui/TIL/reinforcement/reinforcemnet_10.md

 - Value of a state is the expected return
 - Simply average the returns observed after visits to that state
 - - Converges to expected valued with more observed returns by law of large numbers
-- First-visit MC method estimates value function $v_\pi$(s) as the average of the returns following first visits to s ins each episode : each episode contribute only once for the value of each s.
+- First-visit MC method estimates value function $v_\pi$(s) as the average of the returns following first visits to s in each episode : each episode contribute only once for the value of each s.
 - Every-visit MC method estimates value function $v_\pi$(s) as the average of the returns following all visits to s in each episode : each episode contribute(possibly) multiple times for the value of each s.
 - Both methods converges to $v_\pi$(s) as the number of visits(or first visits) to s goes to infinity